 Rice University EMS is a student-founded and student-run ALS First Responder Organization, serving Rice University and the surrounding area.
 The service is staffed primarily by student volunteers who have state EMS certifications, student supervisors who receive a stipend, and one paid staff director.
 The department also teaches Emergency Medical Technician and Advanced EMT courses and provides AHA CPR and First Aid training.

 Currently, Ian Feldman serves as an EMS Instructor.
-He co-instructs the EMT-Basic course, precepts clinical shifts, and is responsible for scheduling student ambulance rotations.
+He is responsible for scheduling student ambulance rotations, and has previously worked as a lead course instructor and clinical preceptor.
 He is also a Reserve Lieutenant, acting as a supervisor when needed and fulfilling administrative tasks as assigned by the EMS Director.
 He started in the department in 2006 as a volunteer duty crew member, rising to the rank of In-Charge, where he was responsible for overseeing day-to-day operations on his shift, serving as the lead patient care provider, and managing the duty crew EMTs he worked with.
 He has held the positions of Operations Lieutenant, where he oversaw supplies, maintenance, and administrative issues for duty crew EMTs, and Communications Supervisor, where he managed radios, pagers, computers, and other technologies used by the department.